nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for InTrack.

-4. Launch the app by double-clicking the file by using the command `java -jar InTrack.jar` in your terminal.
+4. Launch the app by double-clicking the file or by using the command `java -jar InTrack.jar` in your terminal.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)